Enable Governed Citizen Development with Low-Code

 Regardless of your approach to Citizen Development, chances are it will go through no-code and low-code options to provide the appropriate tools and guard rails for successful development outside of the core IT group, and you will therefore need to identify the best fit for your organization.

-For more relevant information, you can check out our other blog posts that dive deeper into the five core use cases as defined by the Gartner Critical Capabilities Enterprise Low Code Application Platforms, 2020 report, or click on the banner below to read the full Gartner report for yourself.
+For more relevant information, you can check out our other blog posts that dive deeper into the five core use cases as defined by the Gartner Critical Capabilities Enterprise Low Code Application Platforms, 2020 report, or you can read the latest Magic Quadrant for Enterprise Low-Code Application Platforms by clicking the banner below.